cs60050/MacTrackz/Docs/Graphical User Interface.md

 # Graphical User Interface

-A Graphical User Interface was designed using Leaflet JavaScript for OpenStreetMap.
+A Graphical User Interface has been designed using Leaflet JavaScript for OpenStreetMap.
-The technologies used were:
+ Following technologies are used: <br/>
-1. PHP
+1. PHP <br/>
-2. JavaScript
+2. JavaScript <br/>
-3. AJAX
+3. AJAX <br/>
 4. Apache Server

 The GUI initially designed is shown below:

 ![Image of GUI](https://github.com/cs60050/MacTrackz/blob/master/Picture/GUI.png)